josephburnett/mosaic/README.md

 ## Overview

 A photo mosaic is an image composed of many small images (see http://en.wikipedia.org/wiki/Photo_mosaic).
-This project generates tiles from a set of input images by breaking them into squares of the same size.
+This project generates a photo mosaic from a collection of tiles.
+Tiles are formed from a set of input images by breaking them into squares of the same size.

 ## Usage